jrbourbeau/jrbourbeau.github.io/content/posts/triaging-bug-reports.md

 Triaging bug reports is an important part of maintaining a library.
 This post lists some of my thoughts on how to triage effectively.

+I should note that what's outlined here may not apply to your situation.
+Best practices vary depending on the size of your project, its funding model, the culture of the larger surrounding ecosystem, etc. The post is based on my experience maintaining [dask](https://www.dask.org/) and other libraries in the PyData ecosystem.

 ## Be welcoming

 Bug reports are a valuable source of information about pain points users are facing and highlight areas